byu-strategy/product-management-portfolio/README.md

 1. **Update your information** in the following files:
    - `index.qmd` - Replace "Your Name" and update your bio, skills, and contact links
    - `about.qmd` - Add your background, education, experience, and career goals
-   - `_quarto.yml` - Update the website title with your name

 2. **Add your profile image**:
    - Add a professional headshot to the `images/` folder named `profile.jpg`
    - Update image paths in `index.qmd` and `about.qmd` if you use a different filename

 3. **Customize your projects**:
-   - Replace the content in `projects/project-1.qmd`, `projects/project-2.qmd`, and `projects/project-3.qmd`
+   - Replace the content in `projects/project-1.qmd`, `projects/project-2.qmd`, etc.
    - Add project images to the `images/` folder
    - Update project titles and descriptions in `_quarto.yml`